 The key things when you’re purchasing Mānuka honey is to always look at the label.
-On the label, it will have either a UMF™ number which will be from 5 up to maybe as high as 20 or even 24, and what that does is that’s a measurement of the activity, the antibacterial activity in that honey.
-The higher the number, the higher the antibacterial activity is and when it has UMF that is a quality standard that is in place to ensure that the honey meets and has been tested to those levels of antibacterial activity.
+On the label, it will have either a UMF™ number which will be from 5 up to maybe as high as 20 or even 26.
+When it has UMF™, that is a quality standard that is in place to ensure that the honey meets and has been tested.

 The MGO number that is sometimes also seen on a pack of Mānuka Honey is a similar thing, but it isn’t regulated as closely as the UMF™ number.
 The UMF™ is checked from shelves all around the world to make sure that, that honey in those jars meets that level of antibacterial activity.

 The information in this website is intended for your general information.
 It is not a substitute for medical advice from a healthcare professional and it is not intended to diagnose, treat, cure or prevent any disease or condition.